GlitzyProgrammer/GlitzyProgrammer/README.md

 # Languages
  * Python 🐍
  * C
- * R

 # Outside of Computer Science
 * I am learning French
-* Currently active at the University Nebraska Omaha's Queer and Trangender Services as a board member
+* Currently active at the University of Nebraska Omaha's Queer and Transgender Services as a Co-Director